 No hay anuncios

 The 102 l/m² accumulated at the Canaletes station (Alt Penedès) by Meteocat stands out, the wettest day in 23 years of records at this location.
-A lot of water in a short period of time has caused significant flooding and flash floods of rivers and streams, such as the Cardener River as it passes through Súria (Bages), which has swept away cars.
+A lot of water in a short period of time caused significant flooding and flash floods of rivers and streams, such as the Cardener River as it passes through Súria (Bages), which swept away cars.

-Aside from the Foix, rivers such as the Llobregat and the Muga have also risen significantly, forcing the ACA (Association of Local Authorities) to activate the danger level.
-However, in areas such as the northern region of Lleida and between the northern coast of Barcelona and the Costa Brava, there has been little rain.
+Aside from the Foix, rivers such as the Llobregat and the Muga also rose significantly, forcing the ACA (Association of Local Authorities) to activate the danger level.
+However, in areas such as the northern region of Lleida and between the northern coast of Barcelona and the Costa Brava, it rained much less.
+All of this was the effect of a pocket of cold air that swept through the country yesterday.
+Colliding with the accumulated heat and humidity, this small DANA (low-pressure system) caused severe storms and downpours everywhere.

 Cargando